 - Trip from Power Rangers Time Force, sort of, since apparently aliens aren't as common in the year 2001 as they are in the year 3000.

 - Doctor Who: The Doctor generally avoids telling everyone that he's an alien time-traveler, although certain fortunate people do get to find out.
 He even has a psychic paper to help him avoid rousing suspicions when he investigates.

-- Ultra Seven, Ultraman Leo, Ultraman Eighty and Ultraman Mebius.
+- Ultra Seven, Ultraman Leo, Ultraman Eighty, Ultraman Mebius and Ultraman Orb feature the titular Ultras having human forms.